sudarshan-reddy/glub/README.md

 # Simple Corpus creator

+TODO: There is a bug where it creates too many parellel threads sometimes.
+Need to fix this.

 Currently only supports text based files from a directory.

 Loops through a directory, prunes stop words, certain punctuations and